Rwandan immigrant suspected of killing French priest who sheltered him | Politics

 Rwandan immigrant suspected of killing French priest who sheltered him

+La Roche-sur-Yon prosecutor Yannick Le Goater told reporters police had found the body of 60-year-old Olivier Maire, head of the Montfortain Missionary Order at Saint-Laurent-sur-Sevre, in a room to which the suspect had given them the key.
+"At this stage of the investigation there seems to be no terrorist motive whatsoever," Le Goater said.

+Following the cathedral fire in July 2020, the suspect was held in detention until late May when he was then released under judicial supervision and placed in the abbey, the prosecutor said.
+After talking about wanting to leave, he was transferred to a psychiatric hospital where he stayed until the end of July.
+The killing will raise pressure on President Emmanuel Macron over his security and immigration policy, eight months out from a presidential election that will see his biggest challenge come from the far right.

 "So in France you can be an illegal immigrant, torch Nantes cathedral, never be expelled and reoffend by murdering a priest.
 What's happening in our country is unprecedented: the total failure of the state," tweeted far-right leader Marine Le Pen.
-'CLOSE TO THE PEOPLE'

-Local prosecutors are leading the investigation, indicating the killing is not being treated as an act of terrorism.
-BFM TV reported the Rwandan had received treatment in a psychiatric hospital during July.
-Senator Bruno Retailleau, who represents the Vendee region, identified the victim as Olivier Maire, 60, head of the Montfortain Missionary Order at Saint-Laurent-sur-Sevre.

-In an act of compassion, the victim had offered his suspected killer shelter after the Rwandan was released on bail while under formal investigation.
-"Deeply shocked by the terrible murder of a priest who had taken his murderer into his care," Retailleau said on Twitter.
+France's immigration authorities had handed the Rwandan national an expulsion order in 2019, but he remained in the country as he awaited trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)